 - Social withdrawal

 People with anorexia may also have other psychiatric conditions, including depression, anxiety, or obsessive behavior.
-Anorexics may also have problems, especially stimulants, laxatives, or diet aids.
+Anorexics may also have substance abuse problems, especially stimulants, laxatives, or diet aids.
 They should seek professional anorexia nervosa treatment.

 Causes of Anorexia Nervosa